artsandmetaphysics/goodlifeodyssey/dialogues/socrates-underestimated-writing.md

 Socrates:: I've experienced this problem in many discussions.
 You are indeed correct.
 In fact, if you caught me on the right day, I may have spoken this very sentence.

 Dijon:: I think we should take a middle path.
-Use dialectic to weed your garden and the written word to sow new seeds and water the plants.
+Use dialectic to weed your garden and the written word to sow new seeds and water it.
 Both methods require a commitment to finding the truth to be effective.

 Socrates:: By Theuth, you're right---it's best not to love one or the other too much.